 The Twitter investment was funded by VTB, a Russian state-controlled bank that has been previously implicated in nefarious deals, while the Facebook deal received backing from Gazprom Investholding.
 These investments were concealed behind layers of shell companies in offshore taxhavens.

 Meanwhile, Apple has come under fire for holding the majority of its $252 billion untaxed offshore cash in the island of Jersey, a well-known tax haven off the coast of the U.K. Worse for CEO Tim Cook, he was on the record saying before the U.S. Congress that Apple doesn’t “stash money” on a Caribbean island.
 He was correct, although it was stashed on a different island.

-In the wake of these revelations from the Paradise Papers, financial institutions and corporations worldwide need to assess the threat that their international dealings pose to their business.
-Getting swept up in exposés of offshore tax-havens not only attracts the attention of regulators, but undermines public trust in your brand.
+In the wake of these revelations from the Paradise Papers leak, financial institutions and corporations worldwide need to assess the threat that their international dealings pose to their businesses.
+Getting swept up in exposés of offshore tax-havens not only attracts the attention of regulators, but undermines public trust in a company’s brand.

 Trust in an organization and its management and leadership is earned.
-It can be squandered in the blink of an eye.
-Far too often, moments like these prompt the response “we need a better crisis response plan.”
-That’s correct, but more often than not it is crucial for an organization to have a crisis prevention culture focused, amongst other things, on understanding how its actions – even the most secret ones, whether financial or in how men in power treat the women at the company – will be experienced by stakeholders.
+Organizational trust can be squandered in the blink of an eye.
+Far too often, moments like these prompt the response, “We need a better crisis response plan.”
+That’s correct, but more often than not, it is crucial for an organization to have a crisis prevention culture focused, amongst other things, on understanding how its actions—even the most secret ones, whether financial or in how men in power treat the women at the company—will be experienced by stakeholders.